smarsx/larena/README.md

 | Base          |[0x000000000005b7e7a344d73d7a1f0b6bb89ff355](https://basescan.org/address/0x000000000005b7e7a344d73d7a1f0b6bb89ff355)|
 | Base-sepolia  |[0x000000000005b7e7a344d73d7a1f0b6bb89ff355](https://basescan.org/address/0x000000000005b7e7a344d73d7a1f0b6bb89ff355)|

+## Note

+This document is not a complete or exhaustive source.
+At this moment the best source of information is the contracts themselves.
+Most of the logic is in Ocmeme.sol.

 ## Epoch

 - a continuous loop of 30-day epochs create the game loop
-- once an epoch has concluded, votes are tallied, winners are crowned, and minting/submitting is opened for the next epoch
+- once an epoch has concluded, votes are tallied, winners are crowned, and minting/submitting/voting is opened for the next epoch

 ## Tokens

 ### Ocmeme

 - ERC-721 priced on logistic [VRGDA](https://www.paradigm.xyz/2022/08/vrgda#logistic-issuance-schedule) curve
-- Max 500 per epoch
+- 500 available per epoch, decreasing with each epoch.
 - minted with ether
 - given an emission multiple for continuous lazy $GOO emission (see $GOO)
 - when epoch concludes, metadata is inherited from top-voted submission